robertsledge/ActiveDirectoryLab/ClientMachineSetup/README.md

 Let's make a user account.

-Since this domain exists in the Better Call Saul timeline, this computer will belong to Jimmy McGill at Wexler & McGill.
+Since this domain (ABQ) exists in the Better Call Saul timeline, this computer will belong to Jimmy McGill at Wexler & McGill.

 ![alt text](https://github.com/robertsledge/ActiveDirectoryLab/blob/main/media/38.JPG)